yndlingsfar/custom-field-repository/README.md

 # Loki CFR - Custom Field Repository

-a custom Field repository that transforms Wordpress custom fields into an Object Relational Mapper (ORM)
+a custom Field repository that transforms Wordpress custom fields into an Object Relational Mapper (ORM).

-Configuration of object behaviour is done via annotations
+Technically, Loki provides an easy-to-use interface for generating, populating and reading custom fields based on custom PHP objects.

+Once you have created an object with some special property annotations, the plugin will do the rest.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 PHP 5.6+